Sikhs: Demographics

+Census data and official statistics

+As a religious minority, Sikhs have fought long and hard to get official status and to be counted in many countries across the world.
+Through the efforts of Sikh organisations and communities in their respective countries, there is now readily available population data on Sikhs as part of the census or official statistics in the following territories:

+Note: Official statistics do not count unregistered arrivals or those who have not completed the census or surveys.
+However, they do provide for a much more accurate depiction of Sikh communities as opposed to estimates from various Sikh organisations whose estimates can vary vastly with no statistically valuable source.
+Thus, official statistics and census data is highly important and Sikh communities continue to push for census inclusion in many countries where they are still not counted.

 Migration

 Sikh migration from British India began in earnest during the second half of the 19th century, when the British completed their annexation of the Punjab, which led to Sikh migration throughout India and the British Empire.
 During the Raj, semiskilled Sikh artisans were transported from the Punjab to British East Africa to help build railroads.
 Sikhs emigrated from India after World War II, most going to the United Kingdom but many also to North America.
 Some Sikhs who had settled in eastern Africa were expelled by Ugandan dictator Idi Amin in 1972.
-Economics is a major factor in Sikh migration, and significant communities exist in the United Kingdom, the United States, Malaysia, East Africa, Australia, Singapore and Thailand.
+Economics is a major factor in Sikh migration and significant communities exist in the United Kingdom, the United States, Malaysia, East Africa, Australia, Singapore and Thailand.

 After the Partition of India in 1947, many Sikhs from what would become the Punjab of Pakistan migrated to India as well as to Afghanistan due to fear of persecution.
 Afghanistan was home to hundreds of thousands of Sikhs and Hindus as of the 1970s, but due to the wars in Afghanistan in the 2010s, the vast majority of Afghan Sikhs had migrated to India, Pakistan or the west.

 Although the rate of Sikh migration from the Punjab has remained high, traditional patterns of Sikh migration favouring English-speaking countries (particularly the United Kingdom) have changed during the past decade due to stricter immigration laws.
 Moliner (2006) wrote that as a consequence of Sikh migration to the UK becoming "virtually impossible since the late 1970s," migration patterns evolved to continental Europe.
 Italy is a rapidly growing destination for Sikh migration, with Reggio Emilia and Vicenza having significant Sikh population clusters.
-Italian Sikhs are generally involved in agriculture, agricultural processing, the manufacture of machine tools, and horticulture.
+Italian Sikhs are generally involved in agriculture, agricultural processing, the manufacture of machine tools and horticulture.